Explanation of the terms, words and phrases we all use

 Fluid - means liquids as well as gases.

-Gas volume – sparging, aeration gas “volume gas per unit of media volume per hour” (vvh) is a general measure ranging around 0.1-1 for mammalian cell cultivation to factor of 2-100 for microbial fermentation.
+Gas volume – sparging, aeration gas “volume gas per unit of media Volume per Hour” (vvh) is a general measure ranging around 0,1-1 for mammalian cell cultivation to factor of 2-100 for microbial fermentation.

 Glass - a transparent silica (Silicon Dioxide, SiO2) based non-crystaline amorphous brittle and solid material often with excellent corrosion resistance.

-GMP – Good Manufacturing Practices - are the practices required in order to conform to the guidelines recommended by agencies that control authorization and licensing for manufacture and sale of food, drug products, and active pharmaceutical products.
+GMP – Good Manufacturing Practices - are the practices required in order to conform to the guidelines recommended by agencies that control authorisation and licensing for manufacture and sale of food, drug products, and active pharmaceutical products.

 GLP - Good Laboratory Practises - CFR 21 part 58 refers to practices defined by the USA Food and Drug Administration for conducting nonclinical laboratory studies that support or are intended to support applications for research or marketing permits for products regulated by the USA FDA.

 Glucose - a monosaccharide (or simple sugar) is an important carbohydrate in biology.
 Living cells use Glucose as a carbon source for metabolic processes.
 In cultivation Glucose is ranging 1-100 mMol.

 Gradients - are defined as differences between numerous points within a defined volume of fluids.
 Differences in pressure, in velocity, in temperature, in components, in solids, in micro-organism density, in nutrient level, in gas and dissolved gas concentration.
 Such non-even conditions is the most important aspect inside bioreactors and fermentors.